mfaisalkhatri/builderpatternwithlombok/readme.md

   \testng.xml`

 ## :writing_hand: Blog Links
+Following blog will give you more insights on how to use Builder Pattern with Lombok and generate fake data using Java Faker library:
+- [Builder Pattern to the rescue!][builderpatternblog]

-Checkout the following blogs where I have used the Builder Pattern with Lombok to generate fake data on rum time and used it in end-to-end tests:
+Checkout the following blogs where I have used the Builder Pattern with Lombok to generate fake data on run time and used it in end-to-end tests:
 - [End to End API testing using rest-assured][e2eapiblog]
 - [End to End Testing using Selenium WebDriver and Java][e2ewebblog]